-Ford to unveil new Explorer in L.A.
+Ford to unveil new Explorer at L.A.
+Auto Show

 Ford Motor Co. said Wednesday it will unveil a new 2016 Explorer — the sixth generation of the midsize SUV — at the 2014 Los Angeles Auto Show next month.